|

 Welcome to the Members who have joined FMA during the month of July:

-of experience in floodplain management and drainage, data analysis, computer modelling and legal compliance, the consultancy provides technical advice to developers, planners, law firms and government bodies.
+Stephen N. Webb & Associates is a water engineering consultancy based in Sydney specialising in hydrology, hydraulics, stormwater drainage and floodplain management.
+With decades of experience in floodplain management and drainage, data analysis, computer modelling and legal compliance, the consultancy provides technical advice to developers, planners, law firms and government bodies.

 For more information on the work that Stephen N. Webb & Associates undertakes, make sure you connect with them at our upcoming NSW/ACT Chapter Meeting in Sydney.

-Manly Hydraulics Laboratory – Corporate
+Manly Hydraulics Laboratory – Corporate Member

-Member Manly Hydraulics Laboratory (MHL) provides specialist services in the areas of water, sewer, stormwater, irrigation, coastal and environmental solutions including physical and numerical modelling investigations and delivery of extensive data collection programs.
+Manly Hydraulics Laboratory (MHL) provides specialist services in the areas of water, sewer, stormwater, irrigation, coastal and environmental solutions including physical and numerical modelling investigations and delivery of extensive data collection programs.
 MHL is a business unit within the Government & Corporate Services Division of the NSW Department of Finance, Services and Innovation.

-the stages of the NSW Floodplain management process including: - Data collection
+MHL undertakes project work in each of the stages of the NSW Floodplain management process including:

-- Flood modelling
+• Flood modelling

-- Flood warning systems
+• Flood warning systems

-- Flood studies
+• Flood studies

-- Flood risk management studies and plans
+• Flood risk management studies and plans

-- Concept designs
+• Concept designs

-modelling both physical and numerical
+• Hydraulic modelling both physical and numerical

-Queensland to be the Most Disaster-Resilient State? |
+Queensland to be the Most Disaster-Resilient State?

 The Queensland Reconstruction Authority (QRA) has released two key documents this month:

-The Queensland Strategy for Disaster Resilience 2017 The QRA has updated the original Queensland Strategy for Disaster Resilience (2014) to incorporate climate change risk and deliver a comprehensive, all hazards approach to building disaster
+The QRA has updated the original Queensland Strategy for Disaster Resilience (2014) to incorporate climate change risk and deliver a comprehensive, all hazards approach to building disaster resilience throughout the state.

-The Strategy is underpinned by its four key objectives: - Queenslanders understand their disaster risk
+The Strategy is underpinned by its four key objectives:

-- Strengthened disaster risk management
+• Strengthened disaster risk management

-- Queenslanders are invested in disaster risk reduction
+• Queenslanders are invested in disaster risk reduction

 The Strategy provides an overarching framework to empower Queenslanders to factor in resilience measures and activities as they anticipate, respond and adapt to changing circumstances.

-Strategic Policy Framework for Riverine Flood Risk Management and Community Resilience This Policy Framework is the first flood risk management policy dedicated to addressing flood risk reduction across the Northern state.
-The framework recognises the research that shows locally led and supported initiatives gain most traction and are most sustainable for enhancing riverine flood risk management
+This Policy Framework is the first flood risk management policy dedicated to addressing flood risk reduction across the Northern state.
+The framework recognises the research that shows locally led and supported initiatives gain most traction and are most sustainable for enhancing riverine flood risk management and community resilience.
+The Framework will provide strategic direction for state government policy.

 The Framework is the foundation for developing a comprehensive, multi-disciplinary flood risk management approach to the strategic management of Queensland's floodplains.
 It will be followed by an implementation plan, which will outline how the Framework's key objectives will be delivered.

-Watch: USA Flood Address - ASFPM Conference |
+Watch: USA Flood Address - ASFPM Conference

 Most FMA Members are familiar with our USA colleagues ASFPM, after having their delegations attend many of our National Conferences.
 ASFPM holds their Annual Conference mid-year, and in some years FMA Members have attended and presented a snapshot view of flood risk management in Australia.

-address at opening plenary session of the recent ASFPM Conference in Kansas City.
+Paul Osman, Office of Water Resource, Illinois DNR, gave an address at opening plenary session of the recent ASFPM Conference in Kansas City.
 Paul's presentation 'Midwest Mitigation Practices in the Face of Great Floods' is an informative and entertaining watch.

-City of Launceston's Flood Achievement Acknowledged |
+City of Launceston's Flood Achievement Acknowledged

 City of Launceston was listed as a finalist in the Awards for Excellence at last week’s annual conference of the Local Government Association of Tasmania (LGAT) for its response to the 2016 flood threat.

-one in 300 year event.
+In June last year Tasmania was confronted by flooding of a magnitude which has not been seen since the 1960s with the North Esk River at Launceston experiencing a one in 300 year event.
 In response, the City of Launceston launched a digital communications strategy unprecedented in the State’s local government history, using social media channels and in-house video and photography capabilities to provide the community with real time information and updates.
 It took people behind the scenes of the massive flood response involving officers from across the City's 500-plus workforce.

-strategy became the preferred information source for the community and local, national and international media, and government agencies.
+News provided by the City under this strategy became the preferred information source for the community and local, national and international media, and government agencies.
 Post analysis showed a combined weekly post reach of 10.2 million on Facebook.

-Flood Community of Practice Book Launch |
+Flood Community of Practice Book Launch

 The Queensland Flood Community of Practice has released a water management blue print for South East Queensland.
 The book Water Futures: An Integrated Water and Flood Management Plan for enhancing Liveability in South East Queensland was developed by sustainable design architect James Davidson, in collaboration with the Queensland Flood Community of Practice.

-Water Futures book is the culmination of over 5 years of work by experts from many disciplines, professions and walks of life.
+The Water Futures book is the culmination of over 5 years of work by experts from many disciplines, professions and walks of life.
 It followed a five-day workshop attended by more than 100 professionals and students that re-imagined southeast Queensland if greater consideration and investment were given to flood and drought resilience and water quality in the region.

 POSITIONS VACANT